Kronos-Integration/endpoint/README.md

 ### jsonAttributes

-additional Attributes to present in json output
+additional attributes to present in json output

 ### hasInterceptors